Kunihiro Tanaka, President

 The hosting service is divided into the physical hosting of dedicated server services, rental server services, virtual hosting of virtual private server (VPS) and cloud service.

 Dedicated Server Service

 This service offers the exclusive use of Sakura Internet’s own physical servers (‘Sakura’s Dedicated Server’).
-This service allows users to use physical servers like the cloud, and is overwhelmingly superior to the normal cloud using the virtualization technology in performance and security.
-Although there are the burdens of server maintenance, which requires expertise, etc., it is possible to configure a server independently and there is no restriction on software installation.
-This indicates a high degree of freedom compared with rental server services.
-There is no limitation on the number of servers, users can configure multiple servers, and it is possible to start using a sever in a minimum of 10 minutes after application.
+While burdens associated with the specialized knowledge required for server maintenance and other tasks arise, the ability to establish the customers’ own servers, unlimited restrictions on software installation and other features allow for greater flexibility compared to rental server services.
 Sales of dedicated servers have decreased along with the spread of virtual servers for cloud and VPS services.
 However, functional merits of stable performance, ability to use high-performance database storage, cost advantage of being able to limit cost increases with expansion in scale compared to cloud service, and renewed interest in utilization of high-speed processing required in the artificial intelligence (AI) realm made possible by the implementation of new services have contributed to increases in customers using cloud (virtual servers) and dedicated servers (physical servers).

 Rental Server Service